Orthopaedic virtual fracture clinic (Broomfield Hospital)

 • Make sure the heel is all the way to the back of the boot.

-• Secure the lining on the leg by overlapping the liner on the top of the foot and the front of the lower leg.
+Step two — secure the lining on the leg by overlapping the liner on the top of the foot and the front of the lower leg.

-• Secure the closure straps beginning with the straps closest to the toes.
+Step three — secure the closure straps beginning with the straps closest to the toes.

-• The boot is ready to use.
+Step four — the boot is ready to use.

-Boot Cleaning and Care
+Boot cleaning and care

-• Plastic parts – Boot walker frame including the closure straps can be cleaned using a damp cloth dipped in lightly soapy water.
+• Plastic parts – boot walker frame including the closure straps can be cleaned using a damp cloth dipped in lightly soapy water.

-Using Your Crutches
+Using Crutches

-If you have a lower limb injury, you may have been given some elbow crutches.
+Using your crutchesIf you have a lower limb injury, you may have been given some elbow crutches.
 You will have been advised how much weight you should put through your injured limb.
-Please follow the instructions below to help you use your crutches properly.

 Height